SpellholdStudios/SpellholdStudios.github.io/README.md

 ## <a name="tweaks" id="tweaks"></a>Tweaks, Rule Changes and Additions

-Documentation for all Tweaks as well as other mods that affect rules, classes, scripts and other mechanics of the game hosted at SHS.
+Documentation for all Tweaks as well as other mods that affect rules, classes, scripts and other mechanics of the game hosted at <a href="http://www.shsforums.net/files/category/10-technical-and-tweak-mods/">SHS</a>.

 <div align="right"><a href="#top">Back to top</a></div>